About the Course Instructor: How I Started My SEO Writing Career

 When we felt that the business could support two salaries, I quit and came aboard.
 This was in late 1997.

 Inkwell Editorial began as an editorial outsource company.
 We took on copy editing, coding (SGML), word processing and proofreading projects from companies and individuals alike.
-We eventually added a resume division and a division devoted to creative types and their projects (ie, typing up screen and stage plays, novels and TV scripts).
+We eventually added a resume division and a division devoted to creative types and their projects (ie, typing up screenplays, novels and TV scripts).

 When we started Inkwell Editorial, our former employer gave us a lot of business.
 This is what I mean by don’t burn bridges.